When you buy through our links, we may earn an affiliate commission. Learn more »

 Unfortunately, the company stopped selling this series.
 The only variant available at Amazon is a refurbished CT680SS without a Nutri Ninja cup.

-If you’re not a fan of preloved items, you might want to check Ninja’s new product offerings—Ninja Foodi Blender, Ninja Kitchen System, Ninja Professional Blender, and the Power Nutri Duo.
+If you’re not a fan of preloved items, you might want to check Ninja’s new product offerings—Ninja Foodi Blender, Ninja Kitchen System, Ninja Professional Blender, and the Ninja Smoothie Blender.

 Otherwise, if you’re curious about this classic machine, it’s available in four different variants when it was launched.